Large Language Models Empowered Autonomous Edge AI for Connected Intelligence: Experiments of Autonomous Edge AI

-\textbf{Experimental settings:} We employ the classic federated averaging algorithm \cite{mcmahan2017communication} and its implementation on GitHub\footnote{The implementation is available at \url{https://github.com/AshwinRJ/Federated-Learning-PyTorch}.} as the template code.
-We use GPT-4 as the scheduler, as it is highly effective in generating code \cite{bubeck2023sparks}.
+\textbf{Experimental settings:} We employ a classic federated averaging algorithm \cite{mcmahan2017communication}, and use GPT-4 as the scheduler, as it is highly effective in generating code \cite{openai2023gpt}.
 We consider 10 clients, each equipped with a device of Jetson Nano board, with independent and identically distributed (IID) partitioned CIFAR10 data.
 The uplink rate is 250 KB/s, and the downlink rate is 500 KB/s.
 The batch size at the client is 100, the local epoch is $10$, and the global epoch is 30.
-The users' request is to choose a model from the torch vision library, adapt it to CIFAR10, and set up the learning rate, data augmentation method, and learning rate scheduler.
+The users' request is to choose a model from the torch vision library, adapt it to CIFAR10 (create a new classifier), and set up the learning rate, data augmentation method, and learning rate scheduler.